-On the Bulyk Lab website (http://thebrain.bwh.harvard.edu/Lever/) we have provided pre-compiled versions of the four programs in the as well as the source code accompanied with Makefile and Readme file.
-The programs were compiled using what LINUX Kubuntu 32-bit processor.
+On the Bulyk Lab website (http://thebrain.bwh.harvard.edu/LM_LOESS/Lever_2.0/) we have provided pre-compiled versions of the programs as well as the source code accompanied with a Readme file and a Makefile.
+The programs were compiled using a 64-bit processor.